mgocobachi/domaintools/README.md

 ## More information

-For more information please visit [domaintols.com](http://www.domaintools.com/company/contact/)
+For more information please contact [domaintols.com](http://www.domaintools.com/company/contact/) about API details or documentation.